MSV1990/rsschool-cv/cv.md

 I'm 29 years old, not married.
 I work in a trolley park and repair electronics.
 I work here since 2010 year.
 I want to learn and grow in my experience, enjoy what I do, in my current job, I don't get it anymore and want to change it.
 I learn very quickly and I am very interested in web development, because it's very exciting to me to create something new and web development gives a lot of possibilities for it.
-I successfully completed RS2019Q1 js course [RSschool Certificate](https://drive.google.com/open?id=1nBLqKbFqL5Elsdrl3o7cgVSf8QOpMejg)

 ***